 DAY 1 | “BERLIN” – SOYENSEE VIA REGENSBURG

-We set out from Beelitz, some 50 km south of Berlin, on a sunny Thursday and after some left-hand driving practice for the husband on country roads, jumped onto the Autobahn towards the South.
+We set out from Beelitz, some 50 km south of Berlin, where we picked up Siegfried on a sunny Thursday.
+After some left-hand driving practice for the husband on country roads, we jumped onto the Autobahn towards the South.
 A few hours later, we emerged in Regensburg, our first little stopover.
 We could have easily spent more time there but we had plans to get as far south as practical that night.

 Read more: Quick stopover in Gothic Regensburg